A dog personality test is a great way of knowing not only what your pooch is like now, but also what the future holds.

 Traits that tended to change very little over time included sociability-obedience and frustration tolerance.

-A lack of dog personality research
+A lack of research on dog personality change

 Future directions: more breeds